Indicia-Team/support_files/Elasticsearch/README.md

   Indicia database that has the UKSI dataset loaded.
 * Search and replace <taxon_list_id> with the ID of the UKSI list.
 If there are multiple lists then change this filter to an `IN (...)` clause.
-For the BRC warehouse1 for example, this filter is set to `IN (15, 251, 258)` to support use of the UK Species Inventory and the European butterflies list for ABLE as well as the list for MammalNet-Europe.
+For the BRC warehouse1 for example, this filter is set to `IN (15, 251, 258, 260, 261)` to support use of the UK Species Inventory and the various lists for ABLE as well as the list for MammalNet-Europe.
 * In pgAdmin 3:
   * Ensure that your search_path is set to indicia, public, e.g. by running the